What’s up, forex friends?

 As a result, rate hike expectations deteriorated.
 Expectations for a March rate hike, for example, plunged from 17.7% to just 8.9%, according to the CME Group’s FedWatch Tool.

-A June rate hike, meanwhile, slid from 69% to jut 63.5%.
-By the way, if you wanna know how to read the CME Group’s FedWatch Tool, or have no idea what’s it all about, you can check out my quick primer about it here.
+A June rate hike, meanwhile, slid from 69% to just 63.5%.
+By the way, if you wanna know how to read the CME Group’s FedWatch Tool.

 As such, the Greenback reacted by initially jumping higher on the better-than-expected reading for non-farm payrolls.
 The Greenback then got dumped once market players took a good, hard look at the NFP report and concluded that it was bad for rate hike odds.
 Odds for a March rate hike, in particular, got torpedoed because of the NFP report.